A provably stable neural network Turing Machine

+Recall that a PDA is a DFA with a stack.
 The following definition of a PDA closely resembles Hopcroft's definition. \cite{hopcroft2pda}\footnote{There is a minor discrepancy in that Hopcroft's definition allows for an additional operation that corresponds to one pop followed by two push operations.
 This is mainly provided for convenience and is not an essential part of the definition.}

 \begin{definition} \emph{(PDA, classical version)} A pushdown automaton is a 7-tuple $(Q, \Sigma, \Gamma, \delta, q_0, e, F)$, where $Q=\{q_1,...,q_n\}$ is a finite set of states, $\Sigma=\{\chara_1,...,\chara_{m_1}\}$ is the finite input alphabet, $\Gamma=\{\charb_1,...,\charb_{m_2}\}$ is the finite stack alphabet, $\delta:Q\times\Sigma\times\Gamma\rightarrow Q\times op(\Gamma)$ is the transition function with $op(\Gamma)$ being the set of stack operators from Definition \ref{stack_ops_def}, $q_0\in Q$ is the start state, $e$ is the stack error character, and $F\subset Q$ is a set of acceptable final states. \end{definition}